 We specialise in crafting unique, flexible, expertly guided cycling and walking journeys for small groups of friends.
 As with all our journeys, expect wonderful gourmet picnics in wildflower meadows, warm hospitality in local homes and plenty of surprises as you meander your way through this special region we know so well.
 Our customary attention to detail and high quality service has been winning us rave reviews since the very first private group we welcomed in 2015.

 WALKING IN TRANSYLVANIA

 Transylvania is a magnificent place to walk, with landscapes ranging from ancient oak reserves to mountain meadows, high grazing pasture to alpine forests.
 Our depth of local knowledge means we’re able to offer exceptional walking experiences for those who want to see the best of the place, but for whom the thought of a few days on two wheels does not appeal.
 Available for private groups only.

-Each summer we host a series of pared-back journeys on scheduled dates for guests in their 20s and 30s.
+Each summer we host a series of pared-back journeys for guests in their 20s and 30s.
 Our signature attention to detail remains but we abandon a few luxuries to offer a journey that feels more like a soft expedition-style adventure.
-We are leading a series of these in July 2019 and if you’re up for the adventure please get in touch to apply for a place.
+If this sounds up your street, drop us a line.

 CELEBRATIONS & CORPORATE

 Since 2015 we have organised and hosted milestone birthday parties, corporate team breaks and family parties for groups ranging from 10 to 60 people.
 These tend to work best out of a single location, with activities including cycling, wildflower walks, bear watching, cart journeys, cooking, photography and beekeeping all possible, and lunches, dinners and parties in incredible outdoor settings all preferable!
 Whether you would like to hire a manor house or take every bed in a village, we will create an incredible bespoke event for you and your friends or colleagues.